Architectural case studies

 settlement.

-The House of Agreement Between Humans and the Earth is a simple wooden
+The House of Agreement Between Humans and the

-house held together by fibre rope.
-The construction joins built
+The construction joins built architecture with

-house - the world of social agreements and agreements between humans and
+the house - the world of social agreements and

-nature.
-But the house is also dependent on human coexistence with
+also dependent on human coexistence with nature, as

-nature, as represented by ropes that extend to the gallery ceiling,
+represented by ropes that extend to the gallery ceiling,

 connecting floor (Earth) and ceiling (sky).
-The drawn figures on the
+The drawn

-structure show how the agreement between humans and the Earth is
+figures on the structure show how the agreement between

-reflected in both society and the life of the planet, and, more
+the life of the planet, and, more specifically, they

 The House of Social Agreement (2017 - 2021)